jbs023/meta-learning/README.md

 This repo is an exercise for my own education and heavily relies on other people's code.
 I try to cite the necessary sources when appropriate.
 Additionally, there are many things that are redudant and un-optimized.
 One day I hope to go through and make everything pretty, but you know how grad school is.

+A lot of this is slow to run, but simple to read (hopefully).

 Methods to implement/test:

 1. MAML